Borcea: Vernacular architecture in Borcea

 Many of the houses in Borcea are built using traditional means of construction and locally sourced materials.
 The masonry construction of the houses use sun-dried mudbricks called chirpici.
 Finer adobe is also used for exterior coating and as a binding material.
 The exterior of a house is usually covered with a layer of lime.
 Some houses are decorated with traditional motifs.
 The simple ridged roof consists of declined rafters that rest on vertical wall-plates on top of each wall.
 Tiles are often used as a roof covering although galvanised steel and bitumen could also be found.
 The roof often extends toward the front of a house to cover a small porch.
 Supporting frames are seldom used in this type of construction and are usually made of wood.
 Building an mudbrick house is a community effort with relatives of the house owner assisting in the erection of the building.

-Church Saint Nicholas
+Saint Nicholas Church

-Church Saint Nicholas was built between 1909-1911 in distinct neo-Byzantine architecture.
+Saint Nicholas Church was built between 1909 and 1911 in distinct neo-Byzantine architecture.
 It has a typical cross-shaped design with two hemispherical domes, arcades blending into the domes with tin roofing that flows smoothly around the arches and a relatively small belltower.
 The interior is decorated with mural paintings and a large iconostasis that separates the nave from the sanctuary.
 There are no seats or pews as in the West, but high-armed chairs placed along the walls traditionally called "strana pl.strane".

-It was founded by nobleman Miniu Ion and the first parish priest was Radu Nicolescu.
+The church was founded by nobleman Miniu Ion and the first parish priest was Radu Nicolescu.
 It underwent a foundation reinforcement in 1931, and nave vault repairs in 1941.